Jaimin1712/curtain_avenue/README.md

 <!-- CONTACT -->
 ## Contact

-Prakash Patel - [@linkedin](https://www.linkedin.com/in/prakash-patell/) - patelprakash8087@gmail.com
+Jaimin Koshti - https://www.linkedin.com/in/jaimin-koshti-371675218/ - jaiminkoshti44@gmail.com

 ### !NO SOURCE CODE(CAN BE USED BY OTHERS IF DECLARED)